Steam engines

 So, you see, although steam locomotives have vanished from our

-railways, steam engines
+railways, steam power

-A brief history of steam engines
+Here's a brief history of steam power:

-- 1st century CE: Hero of Alexandria
+1st century CE: Hero of Alexandria

 demonstrates a steam-powered spinning sphere called an aeolipile.

-- 16th century CE: Italian architect Giovanni
+16th century CE: Italian architect Giovanni

 Branca